-“Freddie Mac (FMCC)’s strong financial performance this quarter was driven by favorable market conditions, including the continued improvement in the housing market, as well as our ongoing efforts to minimize losses on our legacy book,” Freddie Mac Chief Executive Officer Donald Layton said in the statement.
+“Freddie Mac (FMCC:US)’s strong financial performance this quarter was driven by favorable market conditions, including the continued improvement in the housing market, as well as our ongoing efforts to minimize losses on our legacy book,” Freddie Mac Chief Executive Officer Donald Layton said in the statement.

 The company’s inventory of delinquent loans is the lowest in two years, Layton said.
 The third-quarter delinquency rate on single-family loans backed by Freddie Mac fell to 3.37 percent from 3.45 percent in the second quarter.

 Net income fell from $3 billion in the third quarter as Freddie Mac increased reserves for credit losses, Layton said.

 Freddie Mac and Washington-based Fannie Mae have taken almost $190 billion in U.S. assistance since they were taken into federal conservatorship in September 2008 amid losses on risky loans that pushed them to the brink of insolvency.

 Freddie Mac has paid $21.9 billion in dividends, about a third of the amount it has taken in Treasury aid.